Who We Are

 WHAT DOES “CANCER SIGNAL NOT DETECTED” MEAN?

-We designed EPISEEK to detect abnormal methylation patterns which may be present as circulating tumor DNA in the blood of patients with cancer but not present in normal blood or other tissues.
+We designed EPISEEK™ to detect abnormal methylation patterns that may be present as circulating tumor DNA in the blood of patients with cancer but not present in normal blood or other tissues.
 In this case, the test did not detect these characteristic DNA methylation abnormalities.
-EPISEEK was not designed to detect all malignancies.
+EPISEEK™ was not designed to detect all malignancies.

 WHAT DIAGNOSTIC TESTS SHOULD BE ORDERED TO CONFIRM A DIAGNOSIS FOR AN “ABNORMAL SIGNAL DETECTED” RESULT?

-The evaluation of a patient with an abnormal screening test result, such as “Abnormal Signal Detected” by EPISEEK, must be managed by the patient’s qualified healthcare provider.
-This may include a detailed history and physical examination with special attention to known risk factors, additional laboratory studies, and studies such as PET/CT imaging, among other diagnostic maneuvers.
+The evaluation of a patient with an abnormal screening test result, such as “Abnormal Methylation Signal Detected” by EPISEEK™, must be managed by the patient’s qualified healthcare provider.
+This may include detailed history and physical examination with special attention to known risk factors, additional laboratory studies, studies such as PET/CT imaging, and even tissue biopsy, among other diagnostic maneuvers.
+“Abnormal Methylation Signal Detected” by EPISEEK™ does not equate to a diagnosis of cancer.

 WHAT IF THE DIAGNOSTIC WORKUP SHOWS NO SIGN OF CANCER FOR A PATIENT WITH AN “ABNORMAL SIGNAL DETECTED” RESULT?